14 Post-earnings announcement drift

 6 2023-09-30 2023-09-30 2023-11-04 2023-11-02 371 days

 While Compustat’s documentation explains how fyear is determined, many database providers do not adequately explain variables, so being able to infer what an item describes is a useful skill.
-To build this skill, we will try to deduce what fyear means here without reading the manual.
-We will figure out fyear by collecting data from Compustat on fyear and datadate, then doing some statistical and graphical analysis of these data.
+To help build this skill, we will try to deduce what fyear means here without reading the manual.
+We will figure out fyear by collecting data from Compustat on fyear and datadate, and then doing some statistical and graphical analysis of these data.
 As a side effect, we will also reinforce some aspects of regression analysis using R that we learnt about in Chapter 3.

 We begin by collecting all combinations of fyear and datadate found on comp.funda and extracting the month and year applicable to each of these.